RShim Troubleshooting and How-Tos

 systemctl enable rshim systemctl start rshim

-The "another backend already attached" scenario can also be attributed to the RShim backend being owned by the BMC in BlueField devices with integrated BMC.
+The "another backend already attached" scenario can also be attributed to the RShim backend being owned by the BMC in DPUs with integrated BMC.
 This is elaborated on further down on this page.

 # sudo sudo lspci -s $(sudo lspci -d 15b3: | head -1 | awk '{print $1}') -vvv | grep "Product Name"